TuxVinyards/qqX/README.md

 - All scripts are carefully Shellcheck linted & have full error handling routines.

 - qqX always makes backups, as is _standard good practice_ with _any_ software.

-## Fixes for Quickemu

-- Available via qqX's [FreeBird](https://github.com/TuxVinyards/qqX/wiki/FreeBird) or FreeSpirit or in the qqX code itself

-- Fixes problems causing Intel processors to run MacOS very slowly.

-- Fixes the problem where telescoped/nested VM grind to a halt.

-- Windows [language fixes](https://github.com/quickemu-project/quickemu/issues/1113) mean that all the downloads work, not just English

-- Downstream fix for the Quickemu Windows Installer issue [#1475](https://github.com/quickemu-project/quickemu/issues/1475)

-- The use of 'floatversion' allows qqX [_exclusive fixes_](https://github.com/TuxVinyards/qqX/wiki/FreeBird#exclusive-quickget-fixes) for multiple distro downloads not available in Quickemu

 ## FAQs and Help